 Instagram is becoming more and more of an artist’s platform than a “daily life” sharing platform.
 The quality of photos posted to Instagram is improving all the time.
 As attention spans dwindle, you will be quickly left behind if you aren’t up with the game.
-This, of course, excludes celebrities who can pretty much do whatever they like and get rewarded for it, sorry Bieber.
+This, of course, excludes celebrities who can pretty much do whatever they like and get rewarded for it, sorry Kylie.

-I will teach you my workflow of how to upload DSLR photos to Instagram.
+I will teach you my workflow of how to upload DSLR to the Instagram app.
 Your camera doesn’t even need to have WiFI or NFC.
 You can check out my Instagram here, or click the image above.
 Feel free to shout out your account in the comments below and I will ensure to check you out!

 Why is this an issue?
-Instagram is a unique platform that will only let you upload photos from a mobile platform.
+The Instagram app is a unique platform that will only let you upload photos from a mobile platform.
 You can comment and like images from the web but uploading must be done from a mobile platform.
 So it requires a little bit of a workaround to get the high image quality pictures uploaded.

 What you will need: